leap71/leap71.github.io/coding-for-engineers/4-classes.md

 Console.WriteLine(oLinsCar.nBatteryLevelPercent().ToString());
 ```

 Remember everything is an object in C#? `nBatteryLevelPercent` is an unsigned integer value.
-But this value object conveniently exposes a function to convert it to a `string`.
+But this value object conveniently exposes a function to convert it to a `string`, called `ToString()`.

 The charge level is `0` — that's not good.
 We should charge it before we drive!